Tailwind CSS Line Clamp

 Leverage Utility Combinations

-utilities can prevent text from breaking unexpectedly.
+When using Tailwind’s line-clamp-* utilities, pairing it with whitespace-* and break-* utilities can prevent text from breaking unexpectedly.
 This is particularly useful when handling dynamic or user-generated content where strict clamping is necessary to maintain layout integrity.
 By controlling how text wraps and breaks, you can ensure a more predictable and visually consistent experience, even when working with varying content lengths.

-allows long words to break naturally rather than overflowing their container.
+For instance, using whitespace-nowrap ensures that text remains on a single line before being truncated, while break-words allows long words to break naturally rather than overflowing their container.
 These utilities, when combined with line clamp, prevent unintended overflow and preserve readability.

 Accessibility Considerations